Yeonhova/Purple-Boomerang-Profreshers/README.md

 then the statement in the problem has a boolean value of false.

 ## English or Pseudocode Description of Algorithm
 If the current position has a treasure, // base case decision for victory!
-	return true.
+&nbsp;&nbsp;return true.

 Else, if the the current positions is not legal, //base case decision for not a stepping stone!
-	return false.
+&nbsp;&nbsp;return false.

 else //recursive case
 Drop wall
-  	For each cardinal direction,
+&nbsp;&nbsp;For each cardinal direction,
-      	move one step forwards
+&nbsp;&nbsp;&nbsp;&nbsp;move one step forwards
-      	invoke the recursive abstraction
+&nbsp;&nbsp;&nbsp;&nbsp;invoke the recursive abstraction
-      	move one step backwards
+&nbsp;&nbsp;&nbsp;&nbsp;move one step backwards
 return false //End

 ## Class(es), with fields and methods

+## Known Bugs

 ## Version *n* wish list
 - All possible paths to solution